 In accordance with the Company's Articles, and without prejudice to the rights of a shareholder of record under applicable law, in order to nominate a candidate for election to fill a vacancy or as an additional director or to properly bring other business before the 2024 annual general meeting, a shareholder's notice with the proposed resolution for the matter the shareholder wishes to present must be delivered to the Company's registered office at 70 Sir John Rogerson's Quay, Dublin 2, D02 R296, Ireland, Attention: Company Secretary, not earlier than the close of business on the one hundred and twentieth (120th) calendar day nor later than the close of business on the ninetieth (90th) calendar day prior to the first anniversary of the preceding year's annual general meeting.
 As a result, any notice given by or on behalf of a shareholder pursuant to these provisions of our Articles (and not pursuant to the SEC's Rule 14a-8) must be received no earlier than March 29, 2024 and no later than April 28, 2024 to be considered at the 2024 annual general meeting and included in the notice of annual general meeting and the Board of Director's form of proxy for the 2024 annual general meeting.
-However, if the date of the 2024 annual general meeting year's annual general meeting, notice by the shareholder must be so delivered in writing not earlier than the close of business on the one hundred and twentieth (120th) calendar day prior to the 2024 annual general meeting and not later than the close of business on the one hundred and twentieth (120th) calendar day prior to the 2024 annual general meeting not earlier than the close of business on the one hundred and twentieth (120th) calendar day prior to the 2024 annual general meeting and not later than the close of business on the one hundred and twentieth (120th) calendar day prior to the 2024 annual general meeting and not later than the close of business on the one hundred and twentieth (120th) calendar day prior to the 2024 annual general meeting and not later than th general meeting and (ii) the fifth (5th) calendar day after the day on which public announcement of the date of the 2024 annual general meeting is first made by the Company provided that in no event shall any adjournment of an annual general meeting or the public announcement thereof commence a new time period for the giving of such shareholder's notice.
+However, if the date of the 2024 annual general meeting is more than 30 calendar days before or more than 60 calendar days after the first anniversary of the preceding year's annual general meeting, notice by the shareholder must be so delivered in writing not earlier than the close of business on the one hundred and twentieth (120th) calendar day prior to the 2024 annual general meeting and not later than the close of business on the later of (i) the ninetieth (90th) calendar day prior to the 2024 annual general meeting and (ii) the fifth (5th) calendar day after the day on which public announcement of the date of the 2024 annual general meeting is first made by the Company provided that in no event shall any adjournment of an annual general meeting or the public announcement thereof commence a new time period for the giving of such shareholder's notice.